mmastrac/unifi-rpi-docker/README.md

 Because it takes _forever_ to build images on a real RPi, the docker images have been split into a 'base' image (containing `apt-get` packages over top of the base image) and the 'unifi' image.

+Between the base image and the unifi image, you'll need about 1GB free.

 ## Example Usage

 ```